jonathantan123/rezzi_table/README.md

 # Rezzi Table

 Rezzi Table is a restaurant reservation service that connects users to local restaurants where they can create and edit reservations and reviews.
-Rezzi Table is a rails app that uses an MVC structure and RESTful conventions.
+Rezzi Table is a Rails app that uses an MVC structure and RESTful conventions.
+We've used SQLite3 for our database, and have run our migrations with ActiveRecord.

 ## Schema